SikandarRizwan/Python-Portfolio-Projects./README.md

     print("Events A and B do overlap")
 else:
     print("Events A and B do not overlap")

-WK3EX7 [P] Lojban Numbers
+# WK3EX7 [P] Lojban Numbers (4 marks)
-This program translates a given number into its equivalent in Lojban, a logical language.
+# This program translates a given number into its equivalent in Lojban, a logical language.

-Python

 LojbanNumbers = {
     '0': 'no',